benlue/sql-soar/README.md

     var  expr = soar.sql('myTable AS myT')
                     .join({
                         table: 'Location AS loc',
-                        onWhat: 'myT.locID=loc.locID'
+                        on: 'myT.locID=loc.locID'
                      });

 If you want to make multiple joins, just call _join()_ as many times as you need.
 The parameter to the _join()_ function call is a plain JSON object with the following properties:

 + table: name of the joined table.
 + type: if you want to make a left join, you can set this property to 'LEFT'.
-+ onWhat: the join clause.
++ on: the join clause.
 If the _use_ property described below is specified, this property will be ignored.
 + use: the common column name to join two tables.

 <a name="sbiColumn"></a>
 #### expr.column(column)

 This function can be used to add table columns to a SQL expression.
 To add a single column, the parameter is the name of the column.
 If you want to add multiple columns, the parameter should be an array of column names.

 Example: